 What's the difference between Play and Review?

 Play is for playing new sentences.
 Some sentences you've already seen that are ready for review are also included with each round.
 As many as 5 ready-for-review sentences are randomly selected by default.
 Clozemaster Pro subscribers can change this number, for example setting the max number of reviews per round to zero in order to play just new sentences.
 Review is only sentences you've already seen that are ready for review and will include no new sentences.

 How do the reviews work?

-Sentences are reviewed according to space repetition intervals like those used in memrise and anki.
-Currently intervals are at 1 day, 7 days, 14 days, 30 days and 180 days based on how many times a sentence is answered correctly in a row.
-If a given sentence is new and answered correctly, it will be ready for review in a day.
-If the same sentence is answered correctly again, it will then be ready for review in 3 days, then 7 days.
-If it's then answered in correctly, it goes back an interval and will be ready for review again in 3 days.
-Once a sentence has been answered correctly 5 times, it is considered 100% mastered and you will no longer see it unless there are no more new sentences or sentences ready for review.
+Sentences are reviewed according to space repetition intervals like those used in Memrise and Anki.
+Default intervals are at 1 day, 10 days, 30 days, and 180 days based on how many times a sentence is answered correctly in a row (Pro subscribers can customize these intervals).
+If a given sentence is new and answered correctly, it will be ready for review in a day (25% mastered).
+If the same sentence is answered correctly again, it will then be ready for review in 10 days (50% mastered), and then 30 days (75% mastered).
+If answered correctly again it is considered 100% mastered and will be ready for review in 180 days, and will continue to come up for review every 180 days as long as it is continuously answered correctly.
+If a sentence is answered incorrectly at any point, it goes back to 0% mastered.

 Oh no!
 An error!

 This isn't a question, but there will be errors nonetheless.
 Sentences and translations are from a user curated dataset at Tatoeba and frequency lists are in many cases generated from a dataset of TV and movie subtitles for a given language from Wiktionary.
 So there will probably be a few errors here and there.
 We've added the ability to report errors from within the game, and feel free to contact us anytime via the form below.